kpturner/chromis/README.md

 ### Server Manager

 A server manager process will start for each environment that you have defined.
-Think of this as the equivalent of the back-end server manager for an RPG Chromis environment.
+Think of this as the equivalent of the back-end server manager for an RPG RNS environment.
 If you are in debug mode, then debugging will be available by attaching to the debug port you defined for the environment in the config.
-In our example “chrdta” uses port 6000 for debugging.
+In our example “rnsdta” uses port 6000 for debugging.
 For each environment you define, keep the debug port at least 1000 apart (so the next one would be 7000).
 This is just a convention, but the reason will become clear.

 ### One or many back-end servers for each queue defined